Cannonball (film): Plot

-Bennie meanwhile, has sent Sharpe, a gunman, to kill the driver of the "other" red Trans Am as it is beating Coy.
+Meanwhile, Bennie has sent gunman Sharpe to kill the driver of the "other" red Trans Am as it is beating Coy.
 He is unaware that the driver is Zippo or that Linda is now riding with him, as Coy thought it safer for her to do so since Redman was after him.
-While with Zippo, she has found out that it was Zippo who was driving the car in which the girl was killed, not Coy.
-Coy took the blame because he knew the weaker Zippo would never survive in jail.
+While with Zippo, Linda learns he was driving the car in which the girl was killed, not Coy, who took the blame because he knew the weaker Zippo would never survive in jail.

 Sharpe shoots Zippo dead and the Trans Am crashes and explodes.
 Linda jumps clear, but is badly injured.
-Jim and Maryann see the wreck and pick up the comatose Linda, taking her to hospital.
+Jim and Maryann see the wreck and pick up the comatose Linda, taking her to the hospital.
 Behind them, the presence of the wrecked Trans Am on the freeway causes a multiple-car pileup.

-Terry and Louisa arrive first at the finish line, but Louisa lets slip that the Blazer was flown there and he is disqualified.
+Terry and Louisa arrive first at the finish line, but she lets slip that the Blazer was flown there and he is disqualified.
 The girls in the van and Coy are neck-and-neck as they cross into New York City, with Coy driving over the George Washington Bridge and the girls taking the Lincoln Tunnel until Sandy attempts to take a shortcut when the girls get lost and are stuck in traffic and the van crashes.
 Coy arrives at the finish line and is about to stamp his timecard, making him the official winner, when he is told about Zippo and Linda's accident and realizes Bennie caused it.
 He tears up his timecard so it can't be stamped and gives the pieces to Bennie, who is taken away by gangster Lester Marks to whom he owes all the money he bet on Coy, presumably to be killed.
-Assured of his racing contract, Coy is taken to the hospital to be reunited with Linda by the team manager Kid Hooper.
-Having decided to finish the race in spite of believing they cannot win having lost so much time, Jim and Maryann are the next to arrive at the finish line.
-They are surprised and overjoyed to be told they are the winners of the $100,000 first place prize.
+Assured of his racing contract, Coy is taken to the hospital by team manager Kid Hooper to be reunited with Linda.
+Having decided to finish the race despite believing they cannot win having lost so much time, Jim and Maryann are the next to arrive at the finish line.
+They are surprised and overjoyed to be told they are the winners of the $100,000 grand prize.

 At the hospital, Coy and Linda enjoy their reunion, while Beutell delivers the Lincoln – now completely wrecked – to the horrified Schulenbergs in front of a hotel in the city.